 Since your plant will be ready for harvest very soon, your only job at this point is to keep everything running smoothly to ensure maximal yield.

-During week nine, it’s entirely normal for the fan leaves of your plant to appear discolored, and some of them will even drop off.
+During week nine, it’s entirely normal for the fan leaves of your plant to appear discolored.
+Some of them will even drop off.

 This isn’t a cause for concern.
 It just means you’ve successfully flushed your plant from excess nutrients from the soil.